timothepearce/laravel-time-series-docs/docs/getting-started/configuration.md

 ## Set up your model namespace

-By default, Quasar will resolve your model's namespace following the Laravel conventions: `App\Models`.
+By default, Time Series will resolve your model's namespace following the Laravel conventions: `App\Models`.

 You can overwrite this behavior by setting the `models_namespace` attributes to something else.